 The first step to becoming wealthy is to save a portion of your paycheck every month, no matter how much or how little you make.
 Always set aside at least 10% to 15% every month.

 You can set up your bank account so that a portion of your paycheck is deposited directly into your savings.
 This is an easy way to save without even needing to think about it.
 If you struggle with saving, try a savings challenge, or look at your budget and find out where you can eliminate expenses.

 Pay off debt, starting with high-interest debt

+So another difference between being rich and being wealthy is being debt-free.
 If you want to be wealthy, you need to be debt-free.
 Focus on paying off your debt, starting with high-interest loans such as credit card debt.